JeroenBoersma/docker-compose-development/README.md

 Quickly start of developing locally with Nginx, PHP, Blackfire, Percona, Mailcatcher and Redis.

-No e-mail is send externally, everything is catched by mailcatcher.
+No e-mail is send externally, everything is catched by Mailhog.
 Look out if you are using sendgrid, mailchimp or similar mail API's, we do not catch those.